jmarkstevens/ReactPatterns/React.15/SqlServer/README.md

-# ReactPatterns Basic
+# ReactPatterns SqlServer

-Just the basics for react 15.
+A starting point for using SqlServer.

 # Getting started